Interested in taking out nib Health Insurance? Compare nib policies and apply for cover.

 - Excludes cosmetic surgery.

 nib also offers two levels of Extras cover; Core Extras and Top Extras.
-Core Extras is basic extras cover (dental, optical, physio and ambulance) which you can add bundles to in order to create the best package for your needs.
+Core Extras is basic extras cover (dental, optical, physio and ambulance) which you can add bundles to in order to create a package more tailored to your needs.
 You can add up to two extra bundles to your Core Extras from three different categories including Family, Wellbeing and Young at Heart.

 - Family Extras – this bundle adds extras that would be useful to a typical family and includes orthodontia, speech pathology, podiatry, orthotics, occupational therapy, antenatal and postnatal services, family health aids and preventative tests.